Which place is cheaper, Prague or Brussels?

 The summer attracts plenty of travelers to both Brussels and Prague.
 The summer months attract visitors to Brussels because of the city activities and the family-friendly experiences.
 Furthermore, the city activities, the music scene, and the family-friendly experiences are the main draw to Prague this time of year.

 In the summer, Brussels is around the same temperature as Prague.
-Typically, the summer temperatures in Brussels in July are around 18°C (65°F), and Prague is about 19°C (66°F).
+Typically, the summer temperatures in Brussels in July average around 18°C (65°F), and Prague averages at about 19°C (66°F).

 People are often attracted to the plentiful sunshine in Prague this time of the year.
 Brussels usually receives less sunshine than Prague during summer.
-At this time of the year, Brussels gets 186 hours of sunny skies, while Prague receives 216 hours of full sun.
+Brussels gets 186 hours of sunny skies, while Prague receives 216 hours of full sun in the summer.

 In July, Brussels usually receives around the same amount of rain as Prague.
-At this time of the year, Brussels gets 75 mm (3 in) of rain, while Prague receives 70 mm (2.7 in) of rain.
+Brussels gets 75 mm (3 in) of rain, while Prague receives 70 mm (2.7 in) of rain each month for the summer.

 The autumn brings many poeple to Brussels as well as Prague.
 The city's sights and attractions and the shopping scene are the main draw to Brussels this time of year.
 Additionally, many travelers come to Prague for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Brussels is generally around the same temperature as Prague.
-Temperatures in Brussels average around 12°C (54°F), and Prague stays around 11°C (52°F).
+Daily temperatures in Brussels average around 12°C (54°F), and Prague fluctuates around 11°C (52°F).

 In the autumn, Brussels often gets less sunshine than Prague.
 Brussels gets 114 hours of sunny skies this time of year, while Prague receives 124 hours of full sun.